amichelmore/Neptune2ROS/README.md

 # Neptune2ROS
-At the moment only the launch files work.
+Only the launch files work.